Suppi123/ivket-notebooks/README.md

 ## Content

 ### Crawl_Data.ipynb
-This notebook presents how Reddit comments were extracted from the Pushshift Reddit dataset.
+This notebook presents how Reddit comments were extracted from the Pushshift Reddit dataset (https://zenodo.org/record/3608135).
 It also contains functionality to filter the data thus obtained according to certain criteria.
 Furthermore, the perplexity of the comments can be calculated.

 ### Create_Formal_Style_Transfer.ipynb